vijayengineer/PDFTextSpeechConverter/README.md

 # PDFTextSpeechConverter
-Converts scanned documents and ordinary documents into speech mp3 using Amazon Polly
+Converts scanned documents and ordinary documents into text.
+Synthesizes speech as mp3 using Amazon Polly

 Pre-requisites:
 1.Setup amazon credentials files and install requirements.